Galileo and Inertia

 Then he reasoned what would happen if the right incline was not so steep.
 That motion looks like this:

 The ball again rises to the same height from which it was released.
 Now, however, the ball must roll a greater distance up the right incline before coming to a stop for an instant at the top of its journey.
-Therefore, it takes more time for the ball to roll to a stop on the right incline before it turns around.
+Therefore, it takes more time for the ball to roll up the right incline than down the left, and the ball has rolled a greater distance on the right incline than on the left..

 The ball might roll much farther, but just as high.